-All matters to be addressed at the Meeting must be approved by a simple majority (50% plus one vote) of the votes cast by Shareholders, either by proxy or in person at the Meeting.
+Except as otherwise specified, all matters to be addressed at the Meeting must be approved by a simple majority (50% plus one vote) of the votes cast by Shareholders, either by proxy or in person at the Meeting.

 How many votes do I have?